mouachan/bbank-apps/README.md

  - a monitoring service : functional dashboard based on Prometheus and Grafana
  - secure services : an SSO such as Keycloak
  - event messaging : Kafka to manage events throws processes/services
- - events cache : infinispan cache to manage the events store (which can give the chronology of the execution of the process for example)
+ - events cache : mongodb to manage the events store (which can give the chronology of the execution of the process for example)
  - Serverless : Knative makes the service scalable when needed, it only starts the service if the application receives a request

-all services expose rest api, the processes use reactive messaging (kafka) to consume/push events, all events are stored in infinispan.
+all services expose rest api, the processes use reactive messaging (kafka) to consume/push events, all events are stored in mongodb.

 ## What’s the benefits of such architecture ?
 I took some quotes from [Kogito](_https://kogito.kie.org/_) because I found it realistic !